Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jCXP_YeRSn0.md

 ### Transcript

-> can we harvest the fart rocks um you're gonna be able to do something about the fart rocks in the future uh i don't exactly know what was planned there um but we we you're gonna be able to manage them in some way
+> can we harvest the fart rocks, you're gonna be able to do something about the fart rocks in the future, i don't exactly know what was planned there, but we we you're gonna be able to manage them in some way